roshanpoudyal/3D_interactive_graphics_rendering_engine/README.md

 ## Start with:
 * [C++ Game Engine Development Tutorial - From Scratch](https://www.youtube.com/playlist?list=PLlrATfBNZ98fqE45g3jZA_hLGUrD4bo6_)
+* Get started with [Ogre3D tutorials](http://wiki.ogre3d.org/Tutorials).
+This will help you understand 3D Graphics programming as well as help you shine your C++ skills.

 ### Get along with all of the following:
 1. Learn OpenGL
 2. Learn building math engine